MadzCode/FInal_Documentation/Dev_Journal.md

 - If any difficulties remain unresolved, explain the impact on the project and any mitigation strategies used to minimise their effect.
 - Reflect on what you would do differently in future projects to avoid similar issues.

+## Flash Light System
+- After asking Copilot to help me create a Flashlight I noticed a bug, the code would work perfectly when I turned to face the left the code would not work as intended.
+<video controls src="Broken Flashlight.mp4" title="Title"></video>
 ## Outcomes

 ### Source Code/Project Files